Notre Dame vs. Stanford NCAA Football Odds, Plays and Insights | November 27, 2021

 Stanford Stats and Trends

-- Stanford has three wins against the spread in 11 games this year.
+- Stanford has played 11 games, with three wins against the spread.

-- Stanford's games this year have hit the over on five of 11 set point totals (45.5%).

-- The Cardinal score 21.0 points per game, comparable to the 18.6 the Fighting Irish allow.
+- The Cardinal average 21 points per game, comparable to the 18.6 the Fighting Irish surrender.

-- When Stanford records more than 18.6 points, it is 3-2 against the spread and 3-2 overall.
+- When Stanford scores more than 18.6 points, it is 3-2 against the spread and 3-2 overall.

-- Stanford is 3-2 against the spread and 3-2 overall when the team piles up over 349.3 yards.
+- Stanford is 3-2 against the spread and 3-2 overall when the team churns out more than 349.3 yards.

 - The Cardinal have 17 giveaways this season, while the Fighting Irish have 21 takeaways .